 11. Loneliest Road in America

-US Route 50 runs over 3000 miles from east to west coast, but the Nevada portion of the route called “The Loneliest Road in America.”
+US Route 50 runs over 3000 miles from east to west coast, but the Nevada portion of the route is called “The Loneliest Road in America.”
 Near Sand Mountain, you’ll feel completely alone with Alkaline Salt Flats on each side and mountains in the distance.

-What activity in Fallon would you be most interested in ?
+What activity in Fallon would you be most interested in?
 What’s a small town you’re hoping to explore near you?

-Esther and Jacob are the founders of Local Adventurer, which is one of the top 25 travel blogs in the world.
-They believe that adventure can be found both near and far and hope to inspire others to explore locally.
-They explore a new city every year and currently base themselves in NYC.
+Esther and Jacob are the founders of Local Adventurer, one of the top 5 travel blogs in the US.
+They believe that adventure can be found near and far and hope to inspire others to explore locally.
+They explore a new city in depth every year and currently base themselves in Las Vegas.